octocloudlabs/supercharge-docs/docs/walt/lab-2.md

 💡 **Instructor tip:**

->Have the learner create the codespace on one branch.
-If necessary for them to change branches, that can be done within the active codespace.
+> Have the learner create the codespace on the main branch.
+From there, if necessary, they can change branches within the active codespace.

 ### A. Navigate to the repository